corkili/invoice_idea/web/WEB-INF/vendors/jszip/documentation/contributing.md

 Here are the interesting build commands :

 * `grunt` will generate the final js file in dist/ and the minified version.
-* `npm run OCR-node` will run the tests in nodejs.
+* `npm run test-node` will run the tests in nodejs.
-* `npm run OCR-browser` will the tests in some browsers using SauceLabs, see below.
+* `npm run test-browser` will the tests in some browsers using SauceLabs, see below.
-* `npm run OCR` will run the tests in nodejs and in the browser.
+* `npm run test` will run the tests in nodejs and in the browser.
 * `npm run lint` will use jshint the check the source code.

 #### Documentation